Comment from Rebus:

 work schedule from the previous weeks, one particular employee had worked the late

-shift on each night a call came from the building, after hours.
+shift on each night a call came from the building,.
 Not

 coincidentally, this same man was the only person who lived in